thed00de/hypernetes/docs/admin/kubelet.md

       --cluster-domain="": Domain for this cluster.
 If set, kubelet will configure all containers to search this domain in addition to the host's search domains
       --config="": Path to the config file or directory of files --configure-cbr0[=false]: If true, kubelet will configure cbr0 based on Node.Spec.PodCIDR.
       --container-runtime="docker": The container runtime to use.
-Possible values: 'docker', 'rkt'.
+Possible values: 'docker', 'rkt', 'hyper'.
 Default: 'docker'.
       --containerized[=false]: Experimental support for running kubelet in a container.
 Intended for testing. [default=false]
       --cpu-cfs-quota[=true]: Enable CPU CFS quota enforcement for containers that specify CPU limits --docker-endpoint="": If non-empty, use this for the docker endpoint to communicate with